 EU Structural Funding Reform

-On 20 December 2013 the regulations for the EU Cohesion Policy 2010-2020 came into force.
-The European Council and the European Parliament negotiated six regulations based on the proposals made by the European Commission:
+The relevant Regulations for the European cohesion policy in 2014-2020 entered into force on 20 December 2013.
+The European Council and the European Parliament negotiated six Regulations based on the proposals made by the European Commission:

 The Regulations strengthen the strategic aspects of cohesion policy with the aim of ensuring that EU investments promote long-term growth and employment in Europe (in line with the Europe 2020 Strategy).
 The Europe 2020 Strategy’s five key objectives for creating smart, sustainable, and inclusive growth are decisive for defining the funding priorities of the Structural Funds.
 On the basis of partnership agreements with the Commission, the Member States focus on only a few investment priorities consistent with these objectives.
 The legislation package also harmonises the rules applicable to the various funds in order to increase the coherence of EU activities.